UT-Austin-RPL/amago/README.md

 <details>

-AMAGO can replicate the same (rollout --> learn) on multiple GPUs in `DistributedDataParallel` (DDP) mode.
+AMAGO can replicate the same (rollout --> learn) loop on multiple GPUs in `DistributedDataParallel` (DDP) mode.
 We simplify DDP setup with [`huggingface/accelerate`](https://huggingface.co/docs/accelerate/en/index).
 To use accelerate, run `accelerate config` and answer the questions. `accelerate` is mainly used for distributed LLM training and many of its features don't apply here.
 For our purposes, if the answer isn't obvious the answer is "NO", (e.g. "Do you use Megatron-LLM?
 NO").

 Then, to use the GPUs you requested during `accelerate config`, we'd replace a command that noramlly looks like this: